ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 }
 ```

-## StackPanel
+### StackPanel

 There are also two types of elements that descend from panels, `Canvas` and `StackPanel`.
-The canvas allows elements to be added anywhere.
-Stack panels, on the other had, places elements in order.
+The Canvas control allows elements to be added anywhere.
+StackPanels, on the other hand, place elements in order.

-We will modify the previous example to use vertical stack.
-The elements will stack and be arrange to the right and the left.
-Note that setting vertical alignment will be ignored as the vertical stack does overrides how elements are stacked vertically.
+We will modify the previous example to use a vertical StackPanel.
+The elements will stack and be arranged to the right and the left.
+Note that setting vertical alignment will be ignored as the vertical StackPanel overrides how elements are stacked.

 ```csharp
 private static UIElement Elements() {